Do Adults Need a Learner’s Permit in Texas?

 How Does a Learner’s Permit Fit Into the Licensing Process?

-The typical process may include:
+The general process may include:

-• completing driver’s education if required
+• Completing driver education if required

-• preparing for the written test
+• Preparing for the written knowledge test

-• obtaining a learner’s permit for practice if needed
+• Obtaining a learner’s permit for practice if needed

-• scheduling a driving test
+• Scheduling a driving test

 Do You Still Need Driver’s Ed If You Skip the Permit?